Skip to main content

 For example, this is what the market research template in Marvin looks like.

 If you hover over a specific label, you’ll see some options to customize.
-If you make a change to a template, it will update all the projects to which the template is attached.
+If you make a change to a template, it will be updated in all the projects where the template is being used.

 1. Change color